Custodial and Non-Custodial Staking

 Prior to activation of non-custodial staking, this was the only option that node runners had.

-The operator account is the account from which the staked POKT is taken.
-The operator account also acts as the signer for claims and proofs, as well as block proposals and attestations, and so needs to have some POKT remaining in the account to pay for those transactions.
+The operator account is responsible for signing claims and proofs, as well as block proposals and attestations.
+It needs to have some unstaked POKT to pay for these transactions.

-Both the operator and output accounts can perform the staking and also any and all node maintenance (unstake, unjail, etc.).
+Both the operator and output accounts can perform the staking and also any and all node maintenance (unstake, unjail, update relay chains, etc.).